Faculty

 Gustavo Cardoso is Full Professor of Sociology of Communication at ISCTE - Instituto Universitário de Lisboa and a researcher at CIES.
 He is also an associate researcher at CADIS (Center d'Analyze et d'Interventions Sociologiques) in Paris and Director of OberCom - Observatório dos Meios de Comunicação Social in Lisbon.
 He is currently the director of the PhD in Communication Sciences and of three post-graduate programs in Communication at ISCTE-IUL, namely the Post-Graduate program in Journalism, the Post-Graduate program in Factchecking and disinformation, and the Post-Graduate program in Communication and Politics.
 From 1996 to 2006, he was advisor to the President of the Portuguese Republic, Jorge Sampaio, for Information Society and Telecommunications policy.
 From 2006-2012, he was non-executive Vice-Chairman of the Board of Directors of the Portuguese news agency Lusa.
 In 2006 he was awarded the degree of "Grande Oficial da Ordem do Infante D. Henrique" for relevant services rendered to Portugal.
 In 2009 he was elected as Young Global Leader of the WEF and in 2018 he was proposed to be a member of the Academia Europaea where he holds the position of member of the Cinema, media and visual studies section.
 He has a degree in Business Organization and Management, a Master in European Studies and a PhD in Sociology of Communication.
 He also holds a specialization in "Global Leadership and Public Policy for the 21st Century" from the Harvard Kennedy School.

-Helena Carreiras is full professor of Sociology, Public Policy and Research Methodology at ISCTE - University Institute of Lisbon (ISCTE-IUL), and a senior researcher at the Centre for Research and Studies in Sociology (CIES- IUL).
+Helena Carreiras is Vice rector and full professor of Sociology, Public Policy and Research Methodology at Iscte - University Institute of Lisbon, and a senior researcher at the Centre for Research and Studies in Sociology (CIES).
 She holds a PhD in Social and Political Sciences from the European University Institute (Florence).
-Between 2016 and 2019 she was the dean of the School of Sociology and Public Policy of ISCTE-IUL (2016-2019) and between 2017 and 2019 the president of the European Association ERGOMAS (European Research Group on Military and Society).
-Between 2010 and 2012 she was deputy-director of the Portuguese National Defense Institute and in 2014 she was Visiting Professor at the University of Georgetown (Department of Government).
-Between 2019 and 2022 she directed the National Defence Institute and since 2022 she has been the Minister of National Defense of Portugal.
-Her research interests are in gender and society, armed forces, civil-military relations, security and defense public policies and qualitative research methodology.
+Between 2016 and 2019 she was the dean of the School of Sociology and Public Policy of Iscte and between 2017 and 2019 the president of the European Association ERGOMAS (European Research Group on Military and Society).
+She served as deputy director of the Portuguese National Defense Institute (2010-2012) and was a Visiting Professor at the University of Georgetown (Department of Government) (2013/2014).
+Between 2019 and 2022 she directed the National Defence Institute and between 2022 and 2024 she was the Minister of National Defense of Portugal, being the first woman to occupy both positions.
+Her research interests are in gender and society, armed forces, civil-military relations, security and defence public policies and qualitative research methodology.
 Her work has focused on gender integration in military institutions and gender aspects of international security.
-She is the co-editor of Researching the Military (Routledge, 2016, with Celso Castro and Sabina Frederic), Qualitative Methods in Military Studies (Routlege, 2013, with Celso Castro) and Women in the Military and in Armed Conflict, (Vs Verlag, 2008, with Gerhard Kuemmel), and the author of Gender and the Military.
-Women in the Armed Forces of Western Democracies (London, Routledge, 2006).
+Among other works, she co-edited The Impact of Social Research on the Military (Routledge, 2021, with Celso Castro and Eyal Ben-Ari) Researching the Military (Routledge, 2016, with Celso Castro and Sabina Frederic), Qualitative Methods in Military Studies (Routlege, 2013, with Celso Castro) and Women in the Military and in Armed Conflict, (Vs Verlag, 2008, with Gerhard Kuemmel).
+She is the author of Gender and the Military.
+Women in the Armed Forces of Western Democracies (Routledge, 2006).

 Joana Azevedo is an associate professor at the Department of Sociology, School of Sociology and Public Policy of ISCTE-IUL and integrated research fellow at the Centre for Research and Studies in Sociology (CIES-IUL) since 2008.
 She holds a PhD in Social Theory and Research from the Department of Sociology and Communication Sciences of the University La Sapienza in Rome (2007), with a doctoral grant for studies abroad from the Portuguese national science foundation - FCT (Fundação para a Ciência e Tecnologia).
 She is postgraduated in Data Analysis in Social Sciences (2010) and graduated in Sociology (2001) from the ISCTE-IUL.
 She is currently member of the Observatories of Communication (OberCom) and Emigration (OEm).
 She was postdoctoral fellow at CIES-IUL with a postdoctoral grant from the FCT (2008-2014).
 Since 2011-2012 she has been teaching at ISCTE-IUL in the fields of communication sciences, sociology and social science research methods.
 She’s member of the Scientific Commitee of the PhD Programme in Comunication Sciences.
 She also teaches at the European Master's Programme Erasmus Mundus MFamily.

-Associate Professor of the Department of Sociology in ISCTE-IUL (since 2020).
+Associate Professor (with Habilitation) of the Department of Sociology in ISCTE-IUL.
 Lecturer in the Doctoral Programmes of Sociology (ISCTE-IUL, since 2006), Urban Studies (FCSH-UNL/ISCTE-IUL, 2016-7), and Social Work (ISCTE-IUL, 2004-5).
-Lecturer (since 2006) and director (2009-2022) in the Master Programme of Sociology in ISCTE-IUL.
+Lecturer (since 2006), member of the Commission for the Evaluation of Applications (since 2023), and director (2009-2022) in the Master Programme of Sociology in ISCTE-IUL.
 Lecturer in the Graduation Programmes of Sociology (since 1994) and OGE (1991-4) in ISCTE-IUL, and Environment Engineering in Instituto Superior Técnico (1997-9).
 Member of the Council for the Coordination of the Internationalization of Iscte-IUL (since 2020).
 Alternate member of the Scientific Commission (since 2022), vice-director (2013-6) and member of the Executive Commission (1995-8) of the Department of Sociology ISCTE-IUL.
 Member of the Scientific Commissions of the Doctoral Programme in Sociology (since 2006) and Social Work (ISCTE-IUL, 2007-8), and of the Master Programme in Social Sciences (ISCTE-Instituto Politécnico de Viseu, 2003-6).
-Member of the Commission for the Evaluation of the Activity of the Researchers in the field of Communication and Culture (since 2021), President of the General Assembly of the Cooperative (2012-2023), member of the Scientific Council (since 1998), co-coordination of the research area of Inequalities, Migrations and Territory (2006-2022), member of the Executive Board of the Cooperative (2006-12), member of the Executive Board (1998-2000; 1995-8) and integrated researcher at CIES-IUL (since 1987).
+Member of the Nucleous for Studies on Disability of ISCTE-IUL (since 2023).
+Member of the Commission for the Evaluation of the Activity of the Researchers in the field of Communication and Culture (since 2021), President of the General Assembly of the Cooperative (2012-2024), member of the Scientific Council (since 1998), co-coordination of the research area of Inequalities, Migrations and Territory (2006-2022), member of the Executive Board of the Cooperative (2006-12), member of the Executive Board (1998-2000; 1995-8) and integrated researcher at CIES-IUL (since 1987).
 Member of the Executive Board (1998-2000) and researcher at OBSERVA - Observatory of the Environment, Society and Public Opinion (1997-2001).
 Researcher at Centre of Philosophy of Sciences of the University of Lisbon (2005-6).
 Member of the Executive Board (1991-3) and researcher at Centre for Territorial Studies CET-IUL (1991-2005).
 Research scholarships at the Institute of Social Sciences (1990-1), the Permanent Observatory of University Students (1989-90), and the National Board for Scientific and Technological Research (JNICT) (1988-9).
 Researcher at Nucleus for Urban and Territorial Studies CIES-IUL (1987-91).
 Collaboration in 59 research projects and studies, 32 as coordinator.
 Participation in 23 books, 25 scientific articles, 21 papers in scientific congress acts, and 98 oral communications in scientific events.
 Member of the Editorial Council (since 2003) and the Editorial Board (1993-2018) of the journal Sociologia, Problemas e Práticas.
 Member of the Deontological Board (2006-10), the General Assembly (1994-8), the Coordination Commission of the Professional Field (1991-4), and associate (since 1988) of the Portuguese Sociological Association.
 Member of the International Sociological Association, and the European Urban Knowledge Network.
 Collaboration with diverse universities in Portugal and other countries, namely with University of Cabo Verde, Istituto Universitario di Architettura di Venezia, University of Stellenbosch, State University of St. Petersburg, Universidad de Las Palmas, and University of South Australia.

 Luísa Veloso, sociologist.
 Associate Professor at Iscte-Instituto Universitário de Lisboa.
 Researcher at Cies-Instituto Universitário de Lisboa.
 Associate Researcher at the Institute of Sociology of the University of Porto.
 Professor of the Sociology Department of the Faculty of Arts of the University of Porto between 1991 and 2008.
 Coordinator and researcher of several national and international projects.
 Author and scientific coordinator of several publications.
 Main research interests: work, employment, innovation, science and technology, professions.